This program is for individuals who are Blind and seeking tax relief on real property. Blind is defined in Section 59-2-1106(3) of Utah Code as:

 stating that the applicant is legally blind as defined by State Code 59-2-1106 a long with a completed application.

 The Blind Tax Abatement can reduce property taxes by up to $11,500 in a taxable value or approximately $150.00.
-The abatement will be applied to 2017's property taxes.
-If the application is received by June 30, 2017 the abatement will appear on the July Valuation Notice.
+The abatement will be applied to 2020's property taxes.
+If the application is received by June 30, 2020 the abatement will appear on the Valuation Notice that is mailed by July 22 of current year.
 Filing period:

 To request a Blind Abatement application:

 Farmington, Utah 84025